 Employers will review the information above and consider whether the state trend is to pass employee-friendly or employer-friendly rulings and legislation or a mix of the two.
 Employers will also evaluate whether the state's employment-related requirements differ significantly from federal requirements.
 If state and federal requirements vary, employers generally will need to comply with both requirements so as to provide employees with the greatest possible rights.
 See HR Strategy, Management and the Law > HR and the Law.
 Managing both sets of requirements can be difficult and expensive.
 For example, an employer may be required to:

 - Pay a state minimum wage rate that is higher than the federal minimum wage;

 - Allow additional paid leave time under state law for certain groups of employees; or

-- Provide certain employee notifications that are not required or exceed those required by federal law.
+- Provide certain employee notifications that are not required or that exceed those required by federal law.

 The state trends in California and Connecticut, for example, are to hold employers responsible for compliance obligations that exceed or differ from those imposed under federal law.
-However, in Florida, Texas, North Dakota and South Dakota, the state trends are to hold employers to compliance obligations that are, typically, more closely aligned with those imposed by federal law.
+However, in Florida, North Dakota, South Dakota and Texas, the state trends are to hold employers to compliance obligations that are, typically, more closely aligned with those imposed by federal law.